openmhealth/web-visualizations/README.md

 ---: | ---
 *enabled* | Whether to show tooltips when the user hovers on a point.
 *timeFormat* | A string representing the [time format](http://momentjs.com/docs/#/displaying/format/) for the time field in the tooltip.
-*decimalPlaces* | The number of decimal places to show by default when rendering a data point value in the tooltip.
+*decimalPlaces* | The number of decimal places to show the datum's `y` value with by default when rendering a data point value in the tooltip.
-*contentFormatter* | A function that takes a D3 data point and returns a string.
-Used to render the data point in the tooltip.
-If undefined, the data point's `y` value will be truncated by a default formatter to the number of decimal places specified in the `decimalPlaces` parameter and converted to a string.
+*contentFormatter* | A function that takes a D3 datum and returns a string.
+Used to render the datum in the tooltip.
+If undefined, the datum's `y` value will be truncated by a default formatter to the number of decimal places specified in the `decimalPlaces` parameter and converted to a string.
 *grouped* | Whether to show a single common tooltip for data points of different measure types that are found together in the body of a single data point.